Nexmo/station/_partials/stitch/guides/calling-users/ios.md

 - Add an instance of `UITableView` to the scene for `ChatViewController` in `.storyboard`
 - Control drag to create an reference in `ChatViewController`
 - Inside of `ChatViewController`'s `viewDidLoad(:)` configure both the `dataSource` and `delegate` properties on our reference to `tableView` to `.self`.
-- Last but not least we will add an extension to ensure confirmity to the required methods:
+- Last but not least we will add an extension to ensure conformity to the required methods:

 ```swift
 extension ChatController : UITableViewDataSource {